Acne

 • If your self-confidence has been affected by acne or if you are feeling distressed, it is important to reach out to others for support.
 This includes friends, family members and support groups.
 You may also be able to access a counsellor through school, university or work.

-• Let your GP or Dermatologist know if your acne is making you feel depressed or anxious.
-They will be able to speak with you about how you are feeling and help you to form a treatment plan, which may involve input from other specialists, such as psychologists or psychiatrists, if necessary.
+• Let your healthcare professional know if being affected by acne is making you have low moods, feel depressed or anxious.
+They will be able to speak with you about how you are feeling and help you to form a treatment plan.
+This may involve help from other specialists, such as psychologists or psychiatrists, if necessary.

-• However your acne affects you, it is important to take action to control it as soon as it appears.
-This helps to avoid permanent scarring and reduces embarrassment.
-If your acne is mild, it is worth trying over-the-counter preparations in the first instance.
-Ingredients like salicylic acid or benzoyl peroxide can be helpful.
-Your pharmacist will advise you.
+• However, you are affected by acne, it is important to take action to control it as soon as it appears.
+This helps to avoid permanent scarring.
+If acne is mild, it is worth trying over-the-counter preparations in the first instance.
+Ingredients such as salicylic acid or benzoyl peroxide can be helpful.
+A pharmacist will be able to advise you.

-• Expect to use your treatments for at least two months before you see much improvement.
-Make sure that you understand how to use them correctly so you get the maximum benefit.
+• Expect to use your treatments for at least 12 weeks before you see much improvement.
+Make sure that you understand how to use them correctly, so you get the maximum benefit.

 • Some topical treatments may dry or irritate the skin when you start using them.
-If your face goes red and is irritated by a lotion or cream, stop treatment for a few days and try using the treatment less often and then building up gradually.
+If your face goes red and is irritated by a lotion or cream, stop treatment for a few days.
+Try using the treatment less often and then building up gradually.

 • Make-up may help your confidence.
-Choose products that are labelled as being ‘non-comedogenic’ (should not cause blackheads or whiteheads) or non-acnegenic (should not cause acne).
+Choose products that are labelled ‘non-comedogenic’ (should not cause blackheads or whiteheads) or non-acnegenic (should not cause acne).

 Images DermNetNZ.